 ©Travis Conklin 2008 Courtesy of the Los Angeles Tourism & Convention Board

 While it’s a little more expensive, we like Santa Monica.
-It has great proximity to the water and the Santa Monica Pier, which boasts an amusement park, arcade, aquarium and more.
-Within walking distance of the pier is the Loews Santa Monica Beach Hotel (as low a $511 a night), complete with a heated pool.
+It has great proximity to the water and the Santa Monica Pier.
+The pier boasts an amusement park, arcade, aquarium and more.
+Regent Santa Monica Beach Hotel has a heated pool and is within walking distance of the pier.
 There is also a great shopping, dining and entertainment area along the Third Street Promenade.
-There are wide, paved sidewalks that run along the beach to the south towards Venice Beach.
+Wide, paved sidewalks run along the beach to the south toward Venice Beach, perfect for a family bike ride.
 Along the way, you can take in the street performers, souvenir shops, graffiti walls and sports equipment.
 A little bit of paradise for the whole family!

 The Long Beach harbor area places you between Orange County and the heart of Los Angeles.
-A good option in the area is the waterfront Hyatt Regency Long Beach, with its ocean view suites and pool.
-You can explore the coast by bike path, visit The Queen Mary, discover sea life at the Aquarium of the Pacific and enjoy shopping at the waterfront Shoreline Village.
+A good option in the area is the waterfront Hyatt Regency Long Beach, with its ocean-view suites and pool.
+You can explore the coast by bike path, go on a dolphin excursion, discover the new Southern California Gallery at the Aquarium of the Pacific, visit the famed ocean liner The Queen Mary and enjoy shopping at the waterfront Shoreline Village.

 Where to Stay in Los Angeles — in the Heart of Tinseltown

-There are closer accommodations to Universal Studios, including two mid-priced hotels on property that offer shuttle service: the Hilton Universal City (as low as $234 a night) and the Sheraton Universal Hotel.
-Both are a short walk to the entrance of Universal Studios and and CityWalk.
-The Sheraton is a little further away and down a steep hill.
+Close accommodations to Universal Studios include two mid-priced hotels on the property that offer shuttle service: the Hilton Universal City and the Sheraton Universal Hotel (as low as $281 a night).
+Both are a short walk to the entrance of Universal Studios and CityWalk.
+The Sheraton is a little further away and down a steep hill, but you can take the shuttle.

 We hope you've found this overview of where to stay in Los Angeles hopful as you plan your visit to LA and its surrounding areas.
 You'll find more resources and tips inside our Los Angeles Planning Guide.